Average Weather in Meipu China

 The average water temperature experiences significant seasonal variation over the course of the year.

 The time of year with warmer water lasts for 4.0 months, from June 12 to October 10, with an average temperature above 76°F. The day of the year with the warmest water is August 25, with an average temperature of 81°F.

 The time of year with cooler water lasts for 3.4 months, from December 20 to April 2, with an average temperature below 61°F. The day of the year with the coolest water is February 4, with an average temperature of 56°F.

 Average Water Temperature

 To characterize how pleasant the weather is in Meipu throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Meipu for general outdoor tourist activities is from mid September to late October, with a peak score in the second week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Meipu for general outdoor tourist activities is from mid September to late October, with a peak score in the first week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.